If you have diabetes, your doctor may suggest that you take Rybelsus. It’s a prescription drug that’s used for type 2 diabetes in adults.

 - How should I store Rybelsus?

-- Why do I have to take Rybelsus with other diabetes medications?
+- Will I have to take Rybelsus with other diabetes medications?

 - How can I switch from Ozempic to Rybelsus?